Skip to content

 The flavor wasn’t half bad.
 There seemed to be a bit of tang that I would expect.
 The texture was decent but acceptable.
 A little gummy, but then so are most gluten free bread in my mind.
 It’s the lack of gluten that does it, but I’m not complaining too much.

-Trader Joe’s Gluten Free English Muffins
+Trader Joe's Gluten Free English Muffins after toasting

-I don’t think for me personally, I would go out of my way just because I am not gluten free, but if I didn’t have that choice, these are a perfectly acceptable option.
+I don’t think for me personally, I would go out of my way.
+But that is just me and it’s just because I am not gluten free, but if I didn’t have that choice, the Trader Joe’s Gluten Free English Muffins are a perfectly acceptable option.
 I could see making a nice big egg and cheese breakfast sandwich with these.
 So, if you are gluten free go ahead and get them.
 They aren’t all that bad!

 1 English muffin(77g)